 It’s the best way to extend the battery’s life.
 This power option helps save systems energy by reducing display brightness and performance, giving you the maximum output from your battery.
 This option will help you maximize the use of the battery’s charge.
 Switch to the Power Saver Plan if you need to extend the life of your battery.

 This power option increases the brightness of your screen and could improve the device’s efficiency.
 It consumes more energy and, in turn, can drain your battery most quickly.
 This power option requires much more energy, meaning that the battery in your laptop will not last for long between charges.

 This power option is best suited for professionals or when using heavy applications.
 It is the best option for maximizing your screen’s brightness and enhancing your system’s performance.
 Change to High-Performance Plan if the power consumption doesn’t matter to you.

 Ultimate Performance Plan

-By default, the ultimate Performance Plan is only available with the Windows 11 Pro for Workstations edition.
+By default, the Ultimate Performance Plan is only available with the Windows 11 Pro for Workstations edition.
 It offers the highest performance for high-end computers.
 This Ultimate Performance power policy is currently not available for batteries-powered systems.

-Ultimate Performance Power option is built upon the current High-Performance power option.
-It takes it a step further to reduce micro-latencies associated with precise power management strategies.
+The Ultimate Performance Power option is built upon the current High-Performance power option.
+It takes it further to reduce micro-latencies associated with precise power management strategies.
 Since the power plan is designed to minimize micro-latencies, it could directly affect the hardware and consume more energy than the balanced power option.

-These are power options that are customized power plans designed by a user using the PC or supplied by your PC’s manufacturer.
+These power options are customized plans designed by a user using the PC or supplied by your PC’s manufacturer.
 Custom plans are chipset drivers that work with your motherboard, or any additional software provided by laptop manufacturers could include more hardware-specific optimizations.
 Choosing an optimized vendor plan is the best way to ensure maximum performance.

 Ways To Change Power Options In Windows 11/10